-We currently only use this site, so if it says its available it can be booked.
 32 Isis Lake sits at the far end of Isis Lake development at the Cotswold Water Park in the lovely Cotswold Hill.
-Sited near to the Childrens Adventure Playground and in the quietest part of the estate for traffic this is a safe location for families.
+Sited near (but out of ear shot) to the Childrens Adventure Playground and in the quietest part of the estate for traffic this is a safe location for families.
 With its wonderful views of the pristinely managed lake and grounds it is an ideal place to get away from it all yet with easy access to London, The M5, Birmingham and the South West.
 Ideal for fishing, sports, family's.
 This lodge is fully modernised with open plan layout, granite worktops and new bathroom suites and downstairs loo, unlike many of the other properties on the site

 2 Double Bedrooms/1 Twin Bedroom/1 Sofa Bed (Sleeps 8)

 3 Fishing Lakes stocked with large carp/Trout

 Sailing Lake (Windrush Lake on the same estate)

 Open Plan Kitchen/Diner

 3 Tennis Courts

 Indoor Table Tennis / Games Room / Soft play area

 Sports Equipment, toys, books, DVDs included.